 The Great Lakes golf corridor from Traverse City to Petoskey, where summer conditions rival anything in the country and the architecture ranges from Doak reversible routing to Jones Sr. championship design.

-The golf season in Northern Michigan runs five months.
-That constraint is the destination's defining characteristic, and, counterintuitively, its greatest asset.
-From late May through early October, the region between Traverse City and Petoskey delivers playing conditions that stand alongside any warm-weather destination in the country: firm turf, cool mornings in the mid-50s giving way to afternoons in the upper 70s, low humidity, and daylight that stretches past nine o'clock in midsummer.
-The courses are maintained with the intensity of...
+The golf season in Northern Michigan runs five months, and that constraint is the destination's defining characteristic and its greatest asset.
+From late May through early October, the corridor between Traverse City and Petoskey delivers playing conditions that compete with anywhere in the country: firm turf, cool mornings in the mid-50s, afternoons in the upper 70s, low humidity, and daylight that stretches past nine in midsummer.
+The courses are maintained with the intensity of properties that know their window is finite.
+The result is a concentration of quality across a 100-mile corridor that has quietly become one of the strongest golf regions in America.

 Non-golf activities and companion experiences